- Dr. Félix E. Rivera-Mariani (Principal Investigator)

 Ruslan's emergence as a researcher has been evident in the group.
 In addition to being one of the phlebotomists of the RIPLRT (yes, we work with human tissues and body fluids), Ruslan has been involved in different projects within the RIPLRT.

 Click here to view Ruslan’s C.V.

+Summer Pellechio (Research Assistant).
 Summer recently graduated from the Rochester Institute of Technology (Rochester, NY) with a B.S.
 Biomedical Sciences.
 She originally matriculated as an Industrial Design student, seeking a people-oriented career that would integrate her empathy and creative thinking.
 Her ambition to meaningfully utilize these strengths moved her to healthcare sciences and to aspire to become a Physician Assistant.
-She has clinical experience with patients, working as an EMT in the city of Rochester, NY and for RIT’s collegiate EMS agency, where she’s served as the Training Director.
+She has clinical experience with patients from working as an EMT in the city of Rochester and for RIT’s collegiate EMS agency, where she’s served as the Training Director.
 She’s also a certified phlebotomist.
 Her undergraduate lab work focused on the frequencies of anergic gene polymorphisms associated with innate and adaptive immune responses in sickle cell disease populations.
-She feels fortunate that her strong work ethic and curiosity have led her to join the RIPL Effect Research Team.
+She feels fortunate that her strong work ethic and curiosity have led her to join the RIPLRT.

 Click here to view Summer’s interview.